Students Training in Advanced Research (STAR) Program

-First, second, and third year veterinary students from any AVMA accredited veterinary school are encouraged to apply for funding to participate in research this coming summer.
+First and second year veterinary students from any AVMA accredited veterinary school are encouraged to apply for funding to participate in research this coming summer.

 The STAR Program serves as an umbrella organization to coordinate research funding from a variety of sources and emphasizes five points of excellence:

 To identify specific objectives, design and conduct methodical experiments, and develop technical expertise.

 To formulate a scientifically sound and testable hypothesis

 To study and understand one's field of science

 To access and describe results, derive conclusions, propose next steps, and create new projects.